James A. Bradley: Early life and education

-Biography
+Business and political career

-Bradley was born on February 14, 1830, in Rossville, Staten Island, New York, United States, to Hannah and Adam Bradley.
-At age sixteen, in 1846, he became an apprentice brush maker for Bernalds & Weeks in New York City.
-In 1857 he established his own brush making business, Bradley & Smith, in New York City.
-Bradley was married to Helen M. Packard of Boston; they had no children.
+At the age of twelve, Bradley was sent to work on a farm in Bloomfield, New Jersey.
+He worked there until he was twenty-one, when he found a job on Pearl Street at Bernalds & Weeks, a brush factory.
+In 1857, he established his own brush making business with J. Sidney Smith, Bradley & Smith, in New York City.
+The business became one of the largest in the country.

-Bradley converted from Catholic to Methodist, and was very close philosophically with the leaders of the Ocean Grove Camp Meeting Association who ran the summer retreat on the New Jersey shore.
+By 1871, Bradley's brush business was highly successful, but health issues forced him to spend less time working and seek sea air as a cure.
+Through his relationships with the leaders of the Ocean Grove Camp Meeting Association who ran the summer retreat on the New Jersey shore.
 These relationships lead Bradley to focus his attention on developing the area around Ocean Grove.
 On January 24, 1871, Bradley acquired approximately 500 acre of land east of the New York and Long Branch railroad, between Wesley and Deal Lakes.
-Bradley named the new community Asbury Park after Francis Asbury, the founder of Methodism in the United States.
+Bradley named the new community Asbury Park after Francis Asbury, the founder of Methodism in the United States and planned a new resort town that would be distinguished from the rest of the Jersey Shore by its devotion to the temperance movement.
+Lots were sold cheaply on the condition that buyers erect a building of good quality, and Bradley often personally advanced the money necessary for construction.
+All lots were restricted from selling liquor.

-Bradley served as the first postmaster of Asbury Park from 1874 to 1884, and established the city's first newspaper, the Asbury Park Journal (1876–1910), serving as its editor and proprietor until 1882.
+As the founder of Asbury Park, Bradley served as the town's first postmaster from 1874 to 1884 and established the city's first newspaper, the Asbury Park Journal (1876–1910), serving as its editor and proprietor until 1882.
 Bradley began Asbury Park's first sewerage system in 1881, and set up water & gas works in 1884.
-Bradley also served as the first Mayor of Asbury Park, New Jersey (1893–1902) and as a councilman.
-In 1894, Bradley was elected to the New Jersey Senate from Monmouth County.
+Bradley also served as the first mayor (1893–1902) and as a councilman.
+As mayor and councilman, Bradley strictly enforced his vision of the city as a dry town.
+He also strictly barred or discouraged hot dogs and female bathing dresses and enforced a 10 p.m. curfew.

+In 1893, Bradley was elected to the New Jersey Senate from Monmouth County.
+He was a longtime member of the Republican Party, having supported the candidacy of John C. Fremont in 1856.
+His campaign for state senate was backed by the temperance movement in the county and buoyed by the growing dissatisfaction with the Democratic administration following the panic of 1893.
+The Republican Party picked up several seats in that election, but when the senators-elect arrived in Trenton, they incumbents refused to honor their credentials and sought to bar them from the chamber.
+Bradley was one of the most insistent senators-elect and was eventually seated following "historically wild scenes" in which he participated.
+He retired from the Senate after a single term and was succeeded by Charles Asa Francis.

-The City of Asbury Park sued Bradley for control of his beachfront property and sewer system in 1902.
-Bradley lost the suit.
+In 1902, the City of Asbury Park sued Bradley for control of his beachfront property and sewer system; the city won.

-Bradley died at his residence in the Grand Hotel on June 6, 1921.
-He was interred at Woodlawn Cemetery in The Bronx, New York.